 '''

+arches: (array of string)

+uri: (string)

+search: (array of string)

 search_dns: (boolean)

+'''

 keyid: (string)

 key: (string)

 keyserver: (string)

-security: (array of object) Please refer to the primary config documentation add\apt\repo\match: (string) All source entries in apt-sources that match regex in add\apt\repo\match will be added to the system using add-apt-repository.
-If add\apt\repo\match is not specified, it defaults to ^[\w-]+:\w debconf\selections: (object) Debconf additional configurations can be specified as a dictionary under the debconf\selections config key, with each key in the dict representing a different set of configurations.
+add\apt\repo\match: (string) All source entries in apt-sources that match regex in add\apt\repo\match will be added to the system using add-apt-repository.
+If add\apt\repo\match is not specified, it defaults to ^[\w-]+:\w.

+debconf\selections: (object) Debconf additional configurations can be specified as a dictionary under the debconf\selections config key, with each key in the dict representing a different set of configurations.
 The value of each key must be a string containing all the debconf configurations that must be applied.
 We will bundle all of the values and pass them to debconf-set-selections.
 Therefore, each value line must be a valid entry for debconf-set-selections, meaning that they must possess for distinct fields: